MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

     To view the progress of the data upgrade, you can run Get-NavDataUpgrade cmdlet with the `–Progress` switch.

     When completed, the tenant state should be **Operational**.
+2. (Single tenant only) When upgrade is completed, restart the server instance.

+    You will see that the custom base application has been installed on the tenant.
-2. Upgrade the tenant data to the Microsoft and 3rd party extensions.
+3. Upgrade the tenant data to the Microsoft and 3rd party extensions.

     For each extension, run the Start-NAVAppDataUpgrade cmdlet.